 Graduates of Design Computation at Srishti will be able to contribute in the areas of implementation of systems design, data visualization, designing smart objects for IoT in conjunction with systems that support them.
 They could shape innovative products and services in the (traditional) areas of education, healthcare, and entertainment.

-For further information, kindly email Gautham Dayal at email@example.com
+For more information about this program, kindly email Gautham Dayal at firstname.lastname@example.org

 Srishti Institute of Art, Design, and Technology is a non-residential institution founded in 1996 by the Ujwal Trust with the objective of providing art and design education in an environment of creat ...
 Read More